-This multi-disciplinary field integrates computerized controls, robotics, mechanical components and electronics in order to minimize the need for human performance of monotonous tasks in industrial and manufacturing applications.
-Programs are available at the certificate, bachelor's and master's degree levels.
+Multi-disciplinary programs in mechatronics teach students to integrate computerized controls, robotics, mechanical components and electronics.
+The goal is to minimize the need for human performance of monotonous tasks in industrial and manufacturing applications.

 A certificate program in mechatronics might prepare graduates to obtain entry-level positions as technicians who work on products with mechanical, robotic or electrical controls.
 While it is possible to obtain these positions with on-the-job experience or vocational training, a certificate or college-level courses might put job seekers ahead of the competition.
 A bachelor's or master's degree could prepare graduates to become electronics engineers, mechatronics engineers or project managers in the engineering field.